Sunshine Softie: free baby toy sewing pattern

 That’s it!
 Now you have an adorable and unique toy for your little one or your next baby shower.

 I’d love to see your finished project; you can show it off in my facebook group.
 Like this tutorial?
-I have published 8 other patterns for sewing children’s clothing, and regularly feature tutorials like this one on my blog.
+I have published 8 other patterns for sewing children’s clothing.

 Until next time!